 Like many fiber providers, Metronet does not feature data caps on any of its plans.
 That means you don't have to worry about a throttled connection with slower speeds once you hit a certain threshold.
 It also means you don't have to fear looming overage charges if you exceed a data cap.
 Again, that's not uncommon among fiber providers.
 However, it's still worth calling out, mainly since the Metronet coverage map includes areas covered by cable and satellite internet providers, many of whom enforce monthly data limits.

 Installation fees are lower than most

-Almost all ISPs charge an installation fee when you first sign up for internet service, so it's no surprise to find that here as well.
+Almost all ISPs charge an installation fee when you first sign up for internet service, so it's no surprise to find that here.
 However, usually, that charge ranges between $50 and $99, depending on the provider.
 Metronet is on the low end of the scale as it charges a $25 installation fee upon signing up for service.
 It deserves kudos for keeping that fee lower than what most other ISPs will bill for the same service.
 That said, let's talk about an unavoidable charge we don't often see…

 None of the streaming service perks, but a formidable referral program

-Customer satisfaction scores are more hit than miss
+Metronet Internet vs. the competition: Customer satisfaction scores are more hit than miss

 No ISP emerges unscathed when it comes to customer satisfaction numbers.
-The American Customer Satisfaction Index -- which we frequently use to help gauge how providers fare with US subscribers -- notes that the internet industry regularly ranks near the bottom among all tracked categories.
+The American Customer Satisfaction Index -- which we frequently use to help gauge how providers fare with US subscribers -- notes that the internet industry regularly ranks at the bottom among all tracked categories.

-Here's the bottom line on Metronet
+Metronet Internet: Here's the bottom line

 Metronet Internet FAQs